totem-tech/documentation/crowdsale-docs/crowdsale-faq.md

 * **3.2** If you receive funds from the faucet and do nothing, then no matter how large your balance, no funds will be allocated on MainNet.
 HODLing serves no purpose in Totem TestNets as the price is deterministic, but you can realise value by using the tokens yourself.

-* **3.3** If you receive funds from the faucet and attempt "simulate usage" for example by only transfering funds between Identities you will receive zero allocations of XTX on MainNet.
+* **3.3** If you receive funds from the faucet and attempt "simulate usage" for example by only transfering funds between Identities you will receive zero allocations of TOTEM on MainNet.
 This would be pretty dumb anyway because you burn transaction fees in the process.

 ### 4. Are HODLers penalised?